-- 1-30 The threat readies its next step, or a new danger looms.
+Roll Result 1-30 The threat readies its next step, or a new danger looms.
 If you are in a position to prevent this development, you may attempt to do so.
-If you succeed, Reach a Milestone.
-Otherwise, mark menace. - 31-70 The threat works subtly to advance toward its goal, or the danger escalates.
-Mark menace. - 71-00 The threat makes a dramatic and immediate move, or a major event reveals new complications.
-Mark menace twice.

-On a match, this development also exposes a surprising aspect of the threat's plan or nature.

-If you mark the last box on the threat's menace track, the threat achieves its goal, or the final dire outcome occurs.
-You must Forsake Your Vow.
+If you succeed, Reach a Milestone .
+Otherwise, mark menace.
+31-70 The threat works subtly to advance toward its goal, or the danger escalates.
+Mark menace.
+71-00 The threat makes a dramatic and immediate move, or a major event reveals new complications.
+Mark menace twice. atch, this development also exposes a surprising aspect of the plan or nature. hark the last box on the threat's menace track , the threat is its goal, or the final dire outcome occurs.
+You must Forsake w .